 Work Study is an opportunity for students to work up to 20 hours per week, possibly in an area associated with their academic program.
-Work Study offers flexible hours, hands-on experience, and an opportunity to earn a part-time income while in school.
+Work Study offers flexible hours, hands-on experience and an opportunity to earn a part-time income while in school.
 Work Study employment is based upon the student's determined need for financial assistance.
 Work Study job openings and an application are located on Xpress.
-After logging in, click on Student Records and look for Work Study Information on the left side menu.